IPsec Support

 Supported Tunnel Types

-Set up IPsec VTI tunnels when using the Palo Alto firewall VM as a peer router instance with a cloudeos router instance.
+Set up IPsec VTI tunnels when using the Palo Alto firewall VM as a peer router instance with a cloudeos and veos router instance.
 IPsec GRE-over-IPsec tunnels using this combination of router instances as peers is not permitted.

 Configuration Guidelines